vmapetr/azure-pipelines-image-generation/.github/ISSUE_TEMPLATE/tools.md

 # Help us route

 This is the template for requesting new or updated tools on the hosted images.
-If you intended to file a bug, please switch to the Bugs template.
+If you intended to file a bug, please switch to the Bugs template: https://github.com/Microsoft/azure-pipelines-image-generation/issues/new?template=bugs.md

 # If this is a request for a new tool or tool version...